Tune-in GHL 7:30AM + 1:30PM Tuesdays and Thursdays on Create TV

-Try a new spin on salad.
+Try a new spin on an ol' salad recipe of mine.
+A great way to impress your guests or just enjoy for a quick mid-week fix.
 This was one of those recipes I did for my PBS grilling shows that made people scratch their head years ago.
 I was grilling lettuce before grilling lettuce was considered cool.
-Well, here's the how-to on grilling-up a delicious appetizer or side.
+Here's the how-to on grilling-up a delicious appetizer or side.
 And, it only takes a few minutes!
 Top with this dressing.

 Makes four servings